 - The family tree includes Durban Poison, OG Kush, and Cherry Pie

-With a lineage that features some of the most popular strains, we can only assume that Orange Sherbet would be a high-quality and flavorful bud.
+With a background that features some of the most popular strains, we can only assume that the Orange Sherbet strain would be a high-quality, flavorful bud.

-To help the Cannaseurs on the hunt for the Orange Sherbet strain, people have reportedly found it in:
+To help those on the hunt for the Orange Sherbet strain, smokers have reportedly found it in: